Artimedias/Portfolio/README.md

 Description of Application: A webpage made in HTML that will be used as a platform to make a portfolio from.

+Link to github repository: https://github.com/Artimedias/Portfolio

-Link to site on GitHub Page: https://github.com/Artimedias/Portfolio
+Link to te sit on Github pages: https://artimedias.github.io/Portfolio/

 Technologies Used: VSCode, Gitbash.